vespa-engine/blog/_posts/2022-05-09-constrained-approximate-nearest-neighbor-search.md

 }
 </pre>

-### Hybrid - Allow Vespa to chose between pre and post-filtering
+### Hybrid - allow Vespa to choose between pre- and post-filtering
 The previous examples set extreme values for *post-filter-threshold*, either disabling or enabling it.

 The following combination allows Vespa to choose the strategy